hl-yang/hl-yang.github.io/index.md

 ---

 ## Research Interests
-Federated Learning, Tiny Machine Learning, and Internet of Things.
+Wireless Communication and Systems, Edge Computing, and Internet of Things.

 **Openings: [2024 Fall] Multiple postgraduate positions are available.** Students with similar research interests are welcome to contact him.